creepersguitar/CI-project4/README.md

 User stories are great to simplify and organise the tasks that are needed to be done for projects or different applications such as bite bait.
 They can however, take a chunk of project time away from development so in between future projects i would like to develop a script to help automate the creation of user stories in github projects.
 ## Design
 Bite bait was designed as a booking system for a restaurant to streamline their booking process.
+### UX Design
+The UX design for Bite bait was intended to be simplistic as that's the style for their restaurants.
+Coincidentally, their colour scheme was black and orange.
+In future versions if needed, i will make sure that the colour scheme is something new.
 ### Wireframe Design
 The wireframe design was done via [wireframe.cc](https://wireframe.cc/)
 ![Wireframe-view](backgroundcode/static/backgroundcode/images/readme-images/wireframe-main.png)